made2591/blog.madeddu.xyz/_posts/2018-01-05-network-layers-1.md

 <p align="center"><img src="https://image.ibb.co/gRN1bb/fiber_t.png" alt="perceptron" style="width: 100%; marker-top: -10px;"/></p>

 At the center is the glass core through which the light propagates.
 What happens inside the core?
 The light ray incident on the boundary above the critical angle will be reflected internally: this implies that many different rays will be bouncing around at different angles.
 Each ray is said to have a different mode, so a fiber having this property is called a __multimode fiber__.
-If the fiber’s diameter is reduced to a few wavelengths of light the fiber acts like a wave guide and the light can propagate only in a straight line, without bouncing, yielding a __single-mode__ fiber.
+If the fiber's diameter is reduced to a few wavelengths of light the fiber acts like a wave guide and the light can propagate only in a straight line, without bouncing, yielding a __single-mode__ fiber.
 Single-mode fibers are more expensive but are widely used for longer distances.

 #### Wireless Transmission
 When electrons move, they create electromagnetic waves that can propagate through space.
 The number of oscillations per second of a wave is called frequency, $$f$$, and is measured in Hz.
 The distance between two consecutive maxima (or minima) is called the wavelength, which is universally designated by the Greek letter $$\lambda$$.
 The fundamental relation between $$f$$, $$\lambda$$, and $$c$$ (in a vacuum) is: